abhisheks008/DL-Simplified/Website_Classification/Model/README.md

    - Applied text preprocessing techniques such as tokenization and padding to prepare the URL text data for model training.

 5. **Model Building**:
-   - Utilized two different deep learning models for URL classification:
+   - Utilized three different models for URL classification:
      - Convolutional Neural Network (CNN)
      - Bidirectional Long Short-Term Memory (BiLSTM)
+     - Multinomial Naive Bayes (MNB)
    - Designed and configured the architecture of each model with appropriate layers, activations, and regularization techniques.

 6. **Model Training**:
-   - Trained both CNN and BiLSTM models using the preprocessed training data.
+   - Trained CNN and BiLSTM models using the preprocessed training data.
    - Implemented early stopping during training to prevent overfitting and restore the best weights.
+   - Trained MNB model using a pipeline with text preprocessing steps.

 7. **Model Evaluation**:
    - Evaluated the trained models using the test data to calculate accuracy and other relevant metrics.